StarPassForge/roller-derby-coach-app/README.md

 ## ✨ Features

-- **Drill Library** — Browse, filter, and build practice sessions from a growing community drill bank
+- **Drill Library** — Browse, filter, and build practice sessions from a growing community drill bank; filter by WFTDA, USARS, or JRDA ruleset
-- **Rules Quick-Reference** — Search penalties and definitions without leaving the bench
+- **Rules Quick-Reference** — Search penalties and definitions across WFTDA, USARS, and JRDA rulebooks without leaving the bench
-- **Roster Management** — Track skater eligibility, certifications, and game-day availability
+- **Roster Management** — Track skater eligibility, certifications, and game-day availability; includes JRDA age-eligibility flags
-- **Performance Analytics** — Visualize individual and unit stats across bouts and seasons
+- **Performance Analytics** — Visualize individual and unit stats across bouts and seasons for all rulesets
 - **Session Planning** — Assemble full practice plans with time estimates and skill focus tags
 - **Responsive UI** — Works on coaching laptops, tablets, and phones at the track